User Guide

 Removing synced data

-To delete everything from iCloud, go to Settings → Sync → Remove All iCloud Data.
-This only removes the iCloud copy — your local devices aren't affected.
+To wipe the iCloud side clean, use Settings → Sync → Remove All iCloud Data.
+That only clears the copy in iCloud; your local devices stay put.

 Managing Devices